-- www.imperial.ac.uk/admin-services/ict/self-service/digital-education-services/digital-education-platforms/turnitin/turnitin-for-students/ this includes working with others in or outside the Imperial community, not just students on your programme.
+www.imperial.ac.uk/admin-services/ict/self-service/digital-education-services/digital-education-platforms/turnitin/turnitin-for-students/ all parties will be investigated initially under the Academic Misconduct procedure.
+Please be aware that this includes working with others in or outside the Imperial community, not just students on your programme.